ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 Check whether you can ping IBM DNS servers (_10.0.80.11_, _10.0.80.12_), if you configured DNS servers for the public network card.

-If you have Linux servers, add the following entries in the _/etc/resolv.conf_ file:<br>
+If you have Linux servers, add the following entries in the _/etc/resolv.conf_ file:

 `nameserver 10.0.80.11` and `nameserver 10.0.80.12`

 ## Why does the portal show that my server is disconnected even though it's running?